ibm-cloud-docs/vpc/security-groups-default.md

 Each VPC has a default security group, with rules to allow:

-* Inbound traffic from all members of the group.
+* Inbound traffic from all members of the group (that is, all other virtual server instances that are attached to this security group).
 * All outbound traffic.

 If you edit the rules of the default security group, those edited rules then apply to all current and future servers in the group.